google-gemini/cookbook/examples/README.md

 # Gemini API Examples

+[Tests, not to be kept that way] A link to the [new file](https://github.com/google-gemini/cookbook/blob/main/examples/test.md) is added, it should now pass the check

 ## Table of contents
 This is a colletion of fun examples for the Gemini API.
 * [Agents and Automatic Function Calling](https://github.com/google-gemini/cookbook/blob/main/examples/Agents_Function_Calling_Barista_Bot.ipynb): Create an agent (Barrista-bot) to take your coffee order.